 Step 5: Scan Your Computer Using Anti-Malware.

-To get rid of TrickBot, it is recommended to scan your computer and its directories using your updated anti-malware software.
+To get rid of TrickBot, it is advisable to use updated anti-malware software to scan your computer and its directories.
 Once detected, follow the instructions to completely get rid of the TrickBot malware.

 Step 6: Delete Left-Over Files.

 One of the reasons why TrickBot is hard to remove is because it hides its files really well.
 You need to make sure that all files associated with the malware has been deleted to prevent it from coming back.
-These files are usually hidden in directories with random names.
+These files often conceal themselves in directories with seemingly random names.
 You can search these folders to see if there are any TrickBot left-over files lurking behind:

 - %AppData% folders, especially the Roaming folder